manleyevangelista/xiaomi_qcom_batteryprotectionenabler/README.md

-# Battery Protection Enabler for Older Qualcomm-based Xiaomi Phones and Tablets
+# Battery Protection Enabler for Older Qualcomm-based Xiaomi/Redmi/POCO Phones and Tablets

 **WARNING**: While this mod shoudn't harm your device, I am still not responsible if anything happens to it while using this module. **USE AT YOUR OWN RISK**.